Interstate 45: Route description

 In addition to the official control cities of Galveston, Houston, and Dallas, I-45 serves a number of other communities, including La Marque, League City, Spring, The Woodlands, Conroe, Willis, Huntsville, Madisonville, Centerville, Buffalo, Fairfield, Corsicana, and Ennis.

 US 190 joins I-45 for 26 mi from Huntsville to Madisonville.
 US 287 joins I-45 for 18 mi from Corsicana to Ennis.
-US 287 signs are only posted (with I-45) from the northern end of Business Interstate 45-F (Bus.
+US 287 signs are only posted (with I-45) from the northern end of Business I-45-F (Bus.
 I-45-F) in Corsicana to the Ellis County line.

 I-45 gained notoriety during Hurricane Rita in 2005.
 Thousands of Houston area evacuees jammed the roadway trying to leave.
 As a result, the freeway became a parking lot.
 Gas stations ran dry and hundreds of people's cars simply ran empty, their occupants having to spend the night along the shoulder.
 Four-hour drives suddenly became 24-hour drives.
-Even though TxDOT started contraflow lane reversal at Farm to Market Road 1488 (FM 1488), it did not alleviate the traffic jam deep into the city, as that starting point was even north of The Woodlands, which is close to Conroe, the northern terminus of the greater Houston area.
+Even though TxDOT started contraflow lane reversal at Farm to Market Road 1488 (FM 1488), it did not alleviate the traffic jam deep into the city, as that starting point was even north of The Woodlands, which is close to Conroe, the northern terminus of Greater Houston.

-At just 284.91 mi, I-45 is the shortest of the primary Interstates (ending in 0 or 5), and the only primary Interstate to be entirely inside of one state.
+At just 284.91 mi, I-45 is the shortest of the primary Interstates (ending in 0 or 5) and the only primary Interstate to be entirely inside of one state.